sap-tutorials/Tutorials/tutorials/iot-ds-3-create-ui/iot-ds-3-create-ui.md

     >Please **use spaces** and **not tabs** when applying indentations in the `mta.yaml` file.

-  4. Since we are going to register the decision support and quick create applications with the SAP Fiori launchpad site in the next step, these modules have to be declared before the SAP Fiori launchpad site module in the `mta.yaml`, otherwise, we'll get an error when we try to deploy the project in a later step.
+  4. Since you are going to register the decision support and quick create applications with the SAP Fiori launchpad site in the next step, these modules have to be declared before the SAP Fiori launchpad site module in the `mta.yaml`, otherwise, you'll get an error when you try to deploy the project in a later step.

     ![Reorder resources](/images/reorder_ds_resource_1.png)